Battle Chess: Inspired games

 One similar game, titled Battle vs. Chess, was developed by TopWare Interactive for "just about every platform".
 However, Interplay filed and won an injunction for trademark infringement in 2010 and TopWare was prevented from releasing Battle vs. Chess in the United States.

 The District Court of California came into session and given that after two years of litigation, TopWare Interactive discharged their lawyer, resulting in Interplay winning the case by default.
-Topware afterwards released the game in North America with the name Check vs. Mate.
+Afterwards, Topware released the game in North America under the name Check vs. Mate.

 Remake

-For the Windows 3D remake, the Subdued Software (industry veterans) tried in 2012 unsuccessfully to raise funding on Kickstarter.
-The remake Battle Chess: Game of Kings was released by Interplay on Steam in 2015.
-On Whatoplay.com it has a rating of 49%.
+In 2012 Subdued Software launched a Kickstarter campaign to fund an updated version of Battle Chess.
+Although the campaign was unsuccessful, the game was ultimately published by Interplay under the name Battle Chess: Game of Kings and released on Steam in 2015.